hyunjong-park/hyunjong-park.github.io/about.md

 title: About me
 ---

-Hi, my name is Hyunjong Park, a data engineer at Corca, Inc., located in Seoul, South Korea.
+Hi, my name is Hyunjong Park, a Senior Analyst, Data Science in GADM team at IATA, located in Montréal, Canada.
 I started my career as a flight dispatcher at Korean Air.
-If you think the story of me becoming a data engineer will be interesting enough to read, you can find it below.
+If you find career changing stories interesting, you might like mine as well.

 ---